HyeongkiPark/SARS-CoV-2_isolation_GA/GA_python/README.md

 Open the link "localhost:8888".

 > **Warning**
-> If another jupyter notebook is open, the link may not open successfully.
+> If another jupyter notebook is already open, the link may not open successfully.